 Core Users increased year-over-year, which was primarily driven by growth in business users.
-As of July 31, 2022, Ooma Business users comprised approximately 33% of our total core users, up from 27% as of July 31, 2021.
+As of October 31, 2022, Ooma Business users comprised approximately 35% of our total core users, up from 28% as of October 31, 2021.
+Core users as of October 31, 2022 included approximately 50,000 acquired OnSIP users.
 We believe that the number of our core users is an indicator of our market penetration, the growth of our business and our anticipated future subscription and services revenue.

-Annualized Exit Recurring Revenue grew year-over-year due to an increase in the average revenue per core user, which was largely driven by an increasing mix of business users.
+Annualized Exit Recurring Revenue grew year-over-year due to an increase in the average revenue per core user, which was largely driven by an increasing mix of business users, including the impact of OnSIP.
 We believe that AERR is an indicator of recurring subscription and services revenue for near-term future periods.